leadsbox/leadsbox-backend/README.md

 2. Incoming WhatsApp messages are received by the `WhatsappController.handleUpdate` method.
 3. The webhook signature is verified for authenticity.
 4. The message text is analyzed and tagged using the same `LeadController.tagConversation` logic.
-5. The lead is stored in MongoDB using the `LeadService`.
+5. The lead is stored in PostgreSQL using the `LeadService`.
 6. Auto-replies and follow-up scheduling are supported.

 ### WhatsApp Cloud API **Account‑Linking** Flow (OAuth)